-A car accident is often jarring and traumatic, but there are certain actions that can make the situation far worse.
+A car crash (often referred to as an accident) is often jarring and traumatic, but there are certain actions that can make the situation far worse.
 If you don’t take the proper steps after a crash with another vehicle, then you could find yourself facing serious consequences.
 If you want to avoid making a bad situation worse, here are a few things you need to know.

 Always Contact Emergency Services

 An accident can seem so minor that it doesn’t warrant bothering the authorities, but that assumption is a mistake.
 In the excitement that follows an accident, crash victims can sometimes miss the fact that they are injured.
 Having a medical professional evaluate your condition is the best way to keep this from happening.
 The medical reports filed by these professionals could also prove invaluable if you have to prove you were hurt in a personal injury lawsuit.
 You may also need a police report for such a lawsuit, or if your insurance company denies your claim.
 For these reasons, it’s always a good idea to report a crash.

 Don’t Neglect Documentation